Summary

 Discussion

-Explain in 4 to 5 sentences the difference between immigration and emigration.
+Explain in four to five sentences the difference between immigration and emigration.

 Effects of Human Migration